-As mentioned a few weeks back there are a few things going on at present that mean we are seeing some lenders starting to put their rates up, with all the main lenders increasing at the back end of last week.
+Whatever the immediate risks, there are a few things going on at present that mean we are seeing most of the main lenders starting to put their rates up.

-We have also seen the withdrawal of the Governments Term Funding Scheme which helped with £127 billion worth of cheap funding for banks which undoubtedly kept rates lower for longer.
+One of these reasons may be the withdrawal of the Governments Term Funding Scheme, which helped with £127 billion worth of cheap funding for banks and undoubtedly kept rates lower for longer.
 Those that used the fund, of which there were quite a few, will now need to find more expensive forms of funding to lend out which of course will be passed on to consumers.

 Meanwhile, innovation in the mortgage market has proved to be alive and kicking as the Post Office launch a total of three innovative products aimed at First-Time Buyers and older borrowers.